By James Patrick Jordan (National Co-Coordinator)

 Workers with disabilities who are people of color are triply oppressed.
 A study by the National Disability Institute tells us:

 “The poverty rate for adults with disabilities is more than twice the rate of adults with no disability (27% compared with 12%) [Figure 6].
 The relationship between disability and poverty is complicated.
 People with disabilities are more likely to become impoverished and people living in poverty are more likely to have or acquire a disability.
-Disability causes poverty because people with disabilities may be excluded from the workforce, have limited educational opportunities or face institutional barriers that restrict their earnings….
-Almost 40% of African Americans with disabilities live in poverty, compared with 24% of Non-Hispanic whites, 29% of Latinos and 19% of Asians [Figure 6].”
+Disability causes poverty because people with disabilities may be excluded from the workforce, have limited educational opportunities or face institutional barriers that restrict their earnings. […] Almost 40% of African Americans with disabilities live in poverty, compared with 24% of non-Hispanic whites, 29% of Latinos and 19% of Asians [Figure 6].”

 Nearly 6 million African heritage people in the U.S. are living with disabilities and have the highest rate of disabilities of all other segments of the U.S. population.
-Indigenous people have the highest disability rate among people of traditional working ages.
+Indigenous peoples have the highest disability rate among people of traditional working ages.
 Angel Love Miles explains:

-“…The history, implications, and function of ableism in the Black community are different than in the white community or other communities of color.
+“The history, implications, and function of ableism in the Black community are different than in the white community or other communities of color.
 Hence, ableism is a culturally specific, historically contextual phenomenon.
 African Americans’ disability is largely constructed in relationship to the history of slavery, Jim Crow, and the racist violence associated with them.
 This history includes medical, scientific, and labor exploitation as well as the overall othering of Black bodies.
 These practices and the beliefs that informed them produce disabilities and health disparities in our communities.
 Today, African Americans continue to experience higher rates and worse consequences of disabilities.
 These include being more likely than their white counterparts to be further segregated in special education, placed in the prison industrial complex, or worse, killed by the police or otherwise institutionalized as a consequence of their disability.
 African Americans also tend to benefit less from disability policy even though they have the greatest needs.
 For these reasons and more, Black people experience disability as not only limiting in the conventional ways it is assumed to be, but also as a reminder of racist oppression and/or as perceived evidence of racial inferiority.
 Hence disability in the Black community is as much born out of racist, class, gender, and other systems of oppression, as it is a natural part of the human experience.”

 People with intellectual and mental disabilities are especially targeted

 A segment of the population of people with disabilities that is especially targeted and discriminated against are those with intellectual disabilities and persistent and chronic mental and emotional traumas.
 Discrimination and misunderstanding of people with these conditions is historic.
-The closure of total institutions by the Reagan administration meant that many were cast out with literally nowhere to go.
+The closure of total institutions by the Reagan Administration meant that many were cast out with literally nowhere to go.
 This contributed to a rise in homelessness and the criminalization of those with mental illnesses.
 While deinstitutionalization was needed, it was accompanied by deep cuts in social services, including all aspects of healthcare and disability services.
 These cuts helped the Reagan administration to prioritize nuclear weapons production and the start of a new arms race.
-Many persons with intellectual disabilities and mental illnesses became homeless, and others entered into a new system of private “care” that garnered profits for owners, where workers were paid low wages and received inadequate training, and that depleted resources for basic care.
+Many persons with intellectual disabilities and mental illnesses became homeless, and others entered into a new system of private “care” that garnered profits for owners, where workers were paid low wages and received inadequate training, depleting resources for basic care.
 That is still the dominant system to this day.

 Homelessness and housing discrimination